Amos Brown: Early life and education

 Brown was born in Jackson, Mississippi, in 1941.
 His great-grandfather was born a slave in Franklin County, Mississippi.
 Brown's father worked as a rural church pastor and janitor.

 In 1955, Brown organized the NAACP's first youth council.
 He first met Martin Luther King at the 1956 NAACP national convention in San Francisco, which he attended at the invitation of Medgar Evers, who drove Brown there personally.

 In 1959, Brown criticized segregated schools in an interview with the Cleveland Plain Dealer.
 In response, he was barred from returning for his senior year at the then-segregated Jim Hill High School.
 Medgar Evers, then field secretary of the NAACP, intervened, threatening a lawsuit to force desegregation of a nearby white high school.
-Brown was let back into Jim Hill, but was no longer allowed to be president of the student council (which was demolished), nor to hold the positions of senior class president or valedictorian that he was elected to by his fellow students.
+Brown was let back into Jim Hill, but thereafter the student council, of which he was president, was abolished in order to terminate his leadership role; and he was barred from the position of senior class president which his classmates later elected him to; and he was relegated to salutatorian although he earned the higher academic honor of valedictorian.